 Sinurambi Tower opens from 8am to 5pm every day.
 There is a small toilet at the venue.
 The entrance is free.
 It can be windy and cooling on the hill, and temperature can drop below 25°C (77°F), so you better have a jacket with you.

 Tambunan town is about 75 KM (46 Miles) from Kota Kinabalu City, the capital of Sabah, and the tower is about 9 KM from Tambunan shoplot (next to Sompoton roundabout).

 Its GPS location is 5.650731, 116.372258 (see Location Map).
 You can use Google Map or Waze to navigate there.

-The drive up to the hill takes about 15 to 20 minutes.
+The drive up to the hill takes about 15 to 20 minutes (or you can hike 45 minutes to reach there).
 It’s mainly gravel road but quite accessible and you don’t need a 4-Wheel Drive.

 Photos taken in Tambunan, Sabah, Malaysia Borneo